trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 But that's something we are gonna have to work together with various of the modding projects to get it done for example mods and such.

-Emi: I'd like to bring up some of these things that have been messaged in the meeting's channel, because there are people talking in text chant not speaking on voice, so that's not being recorded, and I'd like to relay it.
+Emi: I'd like to bring up some of these things that have been messaged in the meeting's channel, because there are people talking in text chat not speaking on voice, so that's not being recorded, and I'd like to relay it.

 Um, there are questions of what the purpose of signing is.
 If, you know, like, if someone has the key, can they just sign the malware?